brenpc1443/RAVN_CHALLENGE/README.md

 Adding tasks with details such as title and due date.
 Seamless communication with the API to retrieve and update information.

-*Project Structure*
+_Project Structure_
 The project follows the following folder structure:

--app: Contains the main logic of the application.
+app: Contains the main logic of the application.
--components: Reusable components used throughout the application.
+components: Reusable components used throughout the application.
--pages: Main pages of the application.
+pages: Main pages of the application.
--shared:
+shared:
-  --assets: Multimedia resources and static files.
+-assets: Multimedia resources and static files.
-  --context: Application contexts for state management.
+-context: Application contexts for state management.
-  --routes: Application route configuration.
+-routes: Application route configuration.
-  --services: Services for communication with the API.
+-services: Services for communication with the API.
-  --types: TypeScript types and interfaces used in the project.
+-types: TypeScript types and interfaces used in the project.
-  --utils: Shared utility functions.
+-utils: Shared utility functions.
--styles: Global styles and files related to appearance.
+styles: Global styles and files related to appearance.
--ui: Specific user interface components.
+ui: Specific user interface components.

 This structure was chosen to organize the code clearly and modularly.

-*Technologies/Libraries Used*
+_Technologies/Libraries Used_
 apollo-client: Used to interact with GraphQL servers.
 graphql: Query language used to define data structure.
 react: Primary library for building the user interface.